 - Learn something new.
 There are always new things to learn, no matter how much you already know.
 The more you learn, the better you become.
 Read: Skills Development

-- Be Accepting of differences – be it different people, different thinking, different lifestyles, different cultures.
+- Be Accepting of differences — be it of people, mindsets, lifestyles, or cultures.
 For they add variety and color into our lives.
-If everyone is the same, life will be bland – monotonous, even.
+If everyone is the same, life will be bland — monotonous, even.

 - Be Adaptable / Flexible / Versatile.
 Have your goals and plans, but be able to change them accordingly when the situation calls for it.
 Rigidity is a sign of weakness, while adaptability makes you so much more powerful.

 - Step out of your comfort zone.
 Are you sticking to the same routines and hiding behind a safety net?
 Step out and do something you’ve never done before.
 It’ll broaden your mind and make you a better person.